thinkshout/thinkshout/blog/_posts/2017-01-05-using-google-docs-and-migrate-to-populate-your-drupal-site-part-1.md

 Stay tuned for Part 2 of this series, where I go into detail about how to set up your own Google sheet Drupal 8 migration.

 Can’t wait?
 Check out the [Migrate Google Sheets](https://www.drupal.org/project/migrate_google_sheets) module now!
-We’ve even set up a [sample site](https://live-mgs-demo.pantheonsite.io/) whose content comes entirely from [an external spreadsheet](https://docs.google.com/spreadsheets/d/1spS1BeUIzxR1KrGK2kKzAoiFZii6vBHyLx_SA0Sb89M) to help you get started.
+We’ve even set up a [sample site](https://live-mgs-demo.pantheonsite.io/) where content comes entirely from [an external spreadsheet](https://docs.google.com/spreadsheets/d/1spS1BeUIzxR1KrGK2kKzAoiFZii6vBHyLx_SA0Sb89M) to help you get started.